-Thompson Boxing Promotions hosted their final installment of Professional Boxing for 2018 at the Ontario Doubletree Hotel on November 16.
-Billed as “Locked and Loaded”, a total of 6 bouts of differing weight classes, that varied in their intensity, were presented to those in attendance.
-A near “full-house” of lively boisterous fans were on hand to enjoy all of the action.
+Thompson Boxing Promotions hosted their April installment of Professional Boxing at the Ontario Doubletree Hotel on April 19.
+Billed as “Locked and Loaded”, a total of 5 bouts of differing weight classes, that varied in their intensity, were presented to those in attendance.
+An almost “full-house” of lively boisterous fans were on hand to enjoy all of the action.

 The opening bout of the evening featured the “Pro Debut” of two contestants in the Lightweight Division, Chris “The Irish Mexican” Crowley (134.7 lbs., Brighton, England, Pro Debut) and Davonte “D-Mac” McCowen (131.1 lbs., Lancaster, California, Pro Debut).
 Young McCowen is trained by WestCoastBoxing.com’s owner and Editor, “Boxing Don” Dinkins.
 It was a “feeling-out” process at the beginning of the opening round, but this soon changed.
 Crowley soon unleashed a wicked body attack upon McCowen, and in this writer’s opinion, took the opening round.
 But McCowen was not yet finished.
 In the second, he made quite a comeback, and in the opinion of this writer, won the round, thus evening the score to this point.
 The remaining two rounds became a non-stop, toe -to-toe battle to the end, with both fighters having their moments.
 While one of the judges had the bout scored 39-37, the other two scored the bout 38-38, the result being a Majority Draw, but a very exciting opening bout, nonetheless.